 Customers of the Town of DeWitt receive water that originates from Otisco Lake, Lake Ontario, or Skaneateles Lake.
 Customers located in certain areas may get a mixture of these waters or their source water may vary with changes in seasonal demand.
-In 2018 OCWA supplied approximately 37.59 million gallons per day to its 340,000 residential customers located in suburban Onondaga County, and parts of Madison, Oneida, Oswego, and Cayuga counties.
+In 2019 OCWA supplied water to 340,000 residential customers located in suburban Onondaga County, and parts of Madison, Oneida, Oswego, and Cayuga counties.
 OCWA also supplies water daily to thirty-four large industrial customers and two municipal wholesale water customers.
 OCWA can also supply water on an intermittent or emergency basis to seven additional municipal water systems.

 OCWA treats and delivers water from Otisco Lake; the easternmost and smallest finger lake.
-In 2018, approximately 17.4 million gallons per day or 46.3 % of OCWA's water came from Otisco Lake.
+In 2019, approximately 17.2 million gallons per day or 47.00 % of OCWA's water came from Otisco Lake.
 The customers receiving water originating from Otisco Lake are mostly located in the southern and western half of Onondaga County.

 OCWA also treats and delivers water from Lake Ontario.
 The Ontario Water Treatment Plant treats water originating from Lake Ontario.
-In 2018, approximately 19 million gallons per day or 50.5 % of OCWA's water came from Lake Ontario.
+In 2019, approximately 18.4 million gallons per day or 50.26 % of OCWA's water came from Lake Ontario.
 The customers receiving water originating from Lake Ontario are mostly located in the northern and eastern half of Onondaga County.
 OCWA customers in Madison, Oneida, Oswego, and Cayuga counties receive all their water from Lake Ontario.

 The City of Syracuse Water Department has the responsibility of treating and delivering water originating from Skaneateles Lake.
-In 2018, approximately 1.2 million gallons per day or 3.2 % of OCWA's water came from Skaneateles Lake water purchased from the City of Syracuse Water

-Department through various supply connections.
+In 2019, approximately 1.0 million gallons per day or 2.74 % of OCWA's water came from Skaneateles Lake water purchased from the City of Syracuse Water Department through various supply connections.
 OCWA uses this water to supplement areas close to the city boundary when needed.
 OCWA customers living in Nedrow, Southwood, and the Jamesville area, get water from Skaneateles Lake exclusively.

 The first step in water treatment is to protect the source.
-OCWA and the City of Syracuse have been conducting ongoing watershed inspection, monitoring, and educational programs for a number of years.
-These programs are in conjunction with the State and Onondaga County Departments of Health.
-OCWA and the City of Syracuse all monitor lake conditions on regular intervals prior to treatment.
+OCWA and the City of Syracuse have ongoing watershed protection programs in place.
+These programs are carried out with the State and Onondaga

+County Departments of Health.
+OCWA and the City of Syracuse both monitor lake conditions on regular intervals prior to treatment.